 - September: Newport Beach Food and Wine Festival

-Newport Beach is a relaxing, romantic place filled with simple pleasures.
-Watch the sun rise on the beach, and then have breakfast nearby.
+Newport Beach is a relaxing place filled with simple pleasures.
+Watch the sunrise on the beach, and have breakfast at a nearby cafe.
 Stroll hand-in-hand along Marine Avenue on Balboa Island.
-Take the little walk-on ferry over to the Balboa Fun Zone and win your sweetheart a stuffed animal.
+Take the walk-on ferry over to the Balboa Fun Zone and win your sweetheart a stuffed animal.

 Go on a romantic gondola ride.
-Some locals don't even know about Newport Beach's canals, but they make a perfect place for a sunset ride.
-You can take your romantic ride with Gondola Adventures or Gondola Co. of Newport.
+Some locals don't even know about Newport Beach's canals, but they make a perfect place for a sunset ride which you can take with Gondola Adventures.

 A Duffy boat ride for two is extremely private, and a great idea for a marriage proposal.
 Or for a romantic evening out, use your Duffy to enjoy a Dock and Dine experience at these restaurants.

 Local parents say their kids love to take the little ferry from Balboa Island to the peninsula.
 When you get to the peninsula, they'll enjoy the Ferris wheel and amusements at the Balboa Fun Zone.